 F. Tazza d’Oro

-The Pantheon is one of Rome’s best preserved ancient monuments and a testament to architectural skill and engineering.
-Emperor Hadrian built the Roman temple in 126 AD on the site of an earlier temple built during the reign of Augustus (27 BC – 14 AD).
-It remained in continuous use through history and began to be used as a church in the 7th century.
-With its large circular domed ceiling, the temple was most likely intended to symbolise the heavenly sphere; and the word Pantheon in Greek means ‘all the gods’.
-From here, you’re just a short walk away from Piazza Navona.
+The Pantheon is one of the best preserved ancient monuments in Rome and a testament to architectural skill and engineering.
+Emperor Hadrian built the Roman temple in 126CE on the site of an earlier temple built during the reign of Augustus (27BCE-14CE).
+It remained in continuous use through history and began to be used as a church in the seventh century.
+With its large circular domed ceiling, the temple was most likely intended to symbolise the heavenly sphere; and the word pantheon in Greek means all the gods.
+From here, you’re just a short walk from Piazza Navona.

 H. Piazza Navona

 Piazza Navona is a focal point of Rome’s historic centre and has a plethora of cultural sites and monuments, ornate fountains, shops and plenty of eateries.
 Built over the ancient circus of Domitian, it has maintained the original oval shape of the stadium and has three exemplary fountains, including Gian Lorenzo Bernini’s Fountain of the Four Rivers.
 Piazza Navona is dominated by Sant’Agnese in Agone, a 17th-century church, and contains the overlooked but worthwhile Palazzo Braschi museum, which catalogues the history of Rome with art from the Middle Ages through the 19th century.
 Cross Corso Vittorio Emanuele to visit nearby Campo de’ Fiori.